'I Hope This Will Set A Precedent,' Says Trans Teen Who Won Case Over Bathroom Access

 "The court case moved on ... from being about my interests almost as soon as it started," he told NPR's Ari Shapiro on Wednesday.
 "This case has implications for other trans students across this nation, and that is what I'm focused on. ...
 I hope that this will set a positive legal precedent that will aid other trans students in guiding their schools to better support them."

-As a sophomore in high school, with his school administrators' permission, Grimm had used the boys bathroom for seven weeks without incident before parents heard about it.
+As a sophomore in high school, with his school administrators' permission, Grimm had used the boys' bathroom for seven weeks without incident before parents heard about it.
 The Gloucester County School Board intervened and mandated that all students use facilities matching their "biological genders," with a single-stall unisex restroom available for Grimm.

 Grimm sued, alleging the new policy was discriminatory.
 He spoke to NPR in 2017 and explained why: